spryker/spryker-docs/docs/pbc/all/tax-management/202212.0/avalara/apply-avalara-tax-codes.md

+---
+title: Apply Avalara tax codes
+description: Apply Avalara tax codes to calculate taxes
+last_updated: Aug 3, 2023
+template: concept-topic-template
+---

+[Avalara tax codes](https://help.avalara.com/Avalara_AvaTax_Update/Avalara_tax_codes) are processed in the background to define taxes for order items, and are not displayed on the Storefront or in the Back Office.
+Taxes are calculated during the checkout, and, by default, the taxes are shown at the final checkout step.

-To automate tax calculations for your shop, [apply Avalara tax codes](https://help.avalara.com/Avalara_AvaTax_Update/Avalara_tax_codes).
+To automate tax calculations for your shop, you need to apply the tax codes by importing them into your shop.
 You can import Avalara tax codes for the following entities:

 | ENTITY | IMPORT FILE DETAILS |
 |-|-|